jimlemoine/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

 Answer 1 - These are all array methods.
-.map returns a new array, it goes through each item in the original array and returns what you put in the callback function to the right of return
+.map returns a new array, it is used for converting data, requires a return statement, it goes through each item in the original array and returns what you put in the callback function return statement
-.reduce returns a single value back, it uses an accumulator (or running total) to go through each item in the array and do something to them, typically add them up
+.reduce returns a single value, it uses an accumulator (or running total) to go through each item in the array and do something to them, typically used for addition or multiplication
-.filter returns a new array, it goes through each item and returns only the items for which the condition after the return statement evaluates to true
+.filter returns a new array, requires a return statement, it goes through each item and returns only the items for which the condition after the return statement in the callback function evaluates to true

 2. Explain the difference between a callback and a higher order function.